lstables/developer-test/README.md

 ### Display

-Whilst we are looking at Laravel specific skills we are not really interested on the UI side of things, therefore a simple blade file to display this info would be sufficient.

-Create a Blade view to display the list of products.
+We are not looking for anything flashy in terms of UI, simply use what comes from Breeze to display the list of products with a blade file.

-### Tests
+### Testing

++ Write unit tests or feature tests to ensure:
+  + The API service works correctly and handles errors gracefully.
+  + The data is correctly saved in the database.
+  + The Blade view renders correctly and displays the data as expected.

+> [!NOTE]
-Whilst we understand the time constraint, it would be good to see any tests you can write whether it be unit or feature tests.
+> Whilst we understand the time constraint, it would be good to see any tests you can write whether it be unit or feature tests.

 ### Documentation

-Provide clear instructions on how to set up and run the application.
++ Provide clear instructions on how to set up and run the application.
-Include any assumptions or decisions you made while completing the task.
++ Include any assumptions or decisions you made while completing the task.

-### Submission
+### Evaluation Criteria

-The completed project, either as a GitHub repository or a zipped file, along with any additional documentation should be provided to `lee.stables@reachstudios.co.uk`
++ Code Quality: Clear, readable, and maintainable code.
++ Laravel Best Practices: Use of Laravel features (e.g., Eloquent, Blade, Artisan commands) appropriately.
++ API Integration: Ability to consume and handle API data effectively.
++ Database Management: Proper database schema design and interaction using Eloquent.